 Of the two General Survey responses received, 50% (1) provided additional written comments, reporting an inability to contact the analyst responsible for processing and issuing Optometrist licenses.
-Notably, the Board received no comments from its direct constituency of consumer in this fiscal year.
+Notably, the Board received no comments from its direct constituency of consumers in this fiscal year.

 Of the eight General Survey responses received, 50% (4) provided additional written comments.
-Of those, 25% (1) reported difficulty renewing their license through the BreEZe website and receiving the help they needed by having staff send them a hard copy renewal form instead of navigating the Breeze website.
-25% (1) reported that their optician application had been with licensing from May of
+Of those, 25% (1) reported difficulty renewing their license through the BreEZe website and receiving reported receiving a Live Scan form via email.